caitlynbakery/Clima-Flutter/README.md

 # jsonDecode

-jsonDecode can be used to decode json data and access certain key types.
+The OpenWeather data is in json format and to use the data types I need to convert it into dart format using jsonDecode.
+JsonDecode can be used to decode json data and access certain key types.
 For instance, I accessed city name and temperature from the json data using jsonDecode.

 ```dart